EJOweb/ejo-core/README.md

 ## To Do
+* Move Widget Template Loader to seperate plugin
 * Modules
   * dynamic menupage (now admin.php is hardcoded in optionspage)
-* Move EJO-inline-post to separate plugin?
-* Move EJO-widget-cleanup to separate plugin?
 * Document theme-support
 * Improve allround documentation
 * Use Settings API for theme-options?